 The most recent Congressional action regarding loan limits was enacted in 2008 with the introduction of the Housing and Economic Recovery Act, or HERA.
 HERA created the Federal Housing Finance Agency and for the first time in history, federal guidelines were codified and an official method to set future conforming loan limits was set.
 As conforming loan limits rise, so too will the definition of a jumbo loan.

-For example, from October of 2016 to October of 2017, the national average price for a home increased by 6.8%, this based upon the House Price Report, or HPI.
-The Federal Housing Finance Agency then increased the conforming loan limit for 2018 by 6.8%.
-In 2018, the conforming loan limit was $453,100.
-Subsequently, anything above $484,350 is a jumbo loan.
+For example, from October 2022 to October 2023 the national average price for a home increased again based on the House Price Report or HPI.
+The Federal Housing Finance Agency then increased the conforming loan limit for 2024 $766,550.
+Subsequently, anything above $766,550 is a jumbo loan.
 Or is it?

 What are some areas where the loan limits hit the high-cost guideline?
 Fannie and Freddie refer to these loans as “high balance” programs.
-In San Diego, the high balance loan limit is $649,750 while just up the road to Los Angeles the conforming high balance loan limit is $726,525.
-Note, loan limits are set by County, not by city.
+In San Diego, the high balance loan limit is $879,750 while just up the road to Los Angeles the conforming high balance loan limit is $1,149,825.
+Note, loan limits are set by County, not by the city.

 From lowest to highest, conforming rates are the lowest, then high balance conforming and then jumbo.
 For many, buyers choose to finance a jumbo loan with two mortgages instead of one.
 Why would someone take out two loans?
 Because it takes less cash to close with two loans.
 Most jumbo loan programs require a down payment of at least 20-25% but with two loans instead of one.
 The down payments can be as low as 5% for well-qualified buyers.
 Home buyers can read the complete Jumbo Purchase requirements here.

-A jumbo mortgage will typically ask for 3-18 months of mortgage payments be available to the buyers after closing.
-If for example, the total mortgage payment for a jumbo loan is $4,500 and the cash reserve requirement is 12 months, there needs to be an additional $54,000 in a borrower’s account.
-12 months of cash reserves is also a trademark of a jumbo loan.
-Note – the exact amount of reserves will depend on many factors like loan amount, down payment, credit score, etc.
+A jumbo mortgage will typically ask for 3–9 months of mortgage payments to be available to the buyers after closing.
+If for example, the total mortgage payment for a jumbo loan is $5,000 and the cash reserve requirement is 4 months, there needs to be an additional $20,000 in a borrower’s account.
+The exact amount of reserves will depend on many factors like loan amount, down payment, credit score, etc.